exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/rz-black-hole.md

 #### Proposing a Possible New Idle Route for Completion of RZ CT

-Base on the discussion and all available data we have at this moment, it may be reasonable to **propose a new idle route of publication** for completion of RZ CT after e600 rho, the general routing will be as follow:
+Base on the discussion and all available data we have at this moment, it may be reasonable to **propose a new idle route of publication** for completion of RZ CT after e600 $\rho$  the general routing will be as follow:

 1. **Take an estimate on the duration** of the upcoming publication wish to be idled. **Calculate the hypothesized time** for implementing black hole (i.e., 60% of your publication time. **Do estimate a longer time if a $w_3$ and/or $b$ upgrade is close to your previous publication point).**